microsoft/promptflow/README.md

 With prompt flow, you will be able to:

-- **Create and Iteratively Develop [Flow](https://microsoft.github.io/promptflow/concepts/concept-flows.html)**
+- **Create and Iteratively Develop Flow**
-    - Create executable workflows that link LLMs, prompts, Python code and other tools together.
+    - Create executable [flows](https://microsoft.github.io/promptflow/concepts/concept-flows.html) that link LLMs, prompts, Python code and other tools together.
     - Debug and iterate your flows, especially the interaction with LLMs with ease.
 - **Evaluate Flow Quality and Performance**
     - Evaluate your flow's quality and performance with larger datasets.